wp-plugins/lazy-social-buttons/readme.txt

 DEALINGS IN THE SOFTWARE.

 == Changelog ==

+= Lazy-Social-Buttons v1.0.4 - 2012-09-26 =
+* New: Background Type choice to match the background of your site for the spinning animated gif

 = Lazy-Social-Buttons v1.0.3 - 2012-09-26 =
 * New: Google CDN loaded jquery now an option, default off